 Biden advisers to meet vaccine firms as Trump stalls handoff

 WASHINGTON (AP) — Joe Biden's scientific advisers will meet with vaccine makers in coming days as the presidential transition remains stalled because of President Donald Trump's refusal to acknowledge that he lost the election.
-That delayed handoff to the next administration is especially problematic during a public health crisis, the government's top infectious disease expert said.
+That delayed handoff is especially problematic during a public health crisis, the government's top infectious disease expert said.

 The president-elect's outreach to the vaccine manufacturers comes as the coronavirus pandemic in the United States has entered perhaps its most dangerous phase.
 The seven-day rolling average for new daily cases stood at 145,400 on Saturday, according to data from Johns Hopkins University.
-That means the U.S. is adding about 1 million new cases a week, and deaths averaged 820 a day, a 33% increase in just two weeks.
+That means the U.S. is adding about 1 million new cases a week, and deaths averaged 820 a day as of Saturday, a 33% increase in just two weeks.

-Around the country, hospitals report that doctors and nurses are being stretched to cope with rising numbers of hospitalized COVID-19 patients requiring special care.
-In some communities, hospitals have started limiting elective procedures in order to conserve resources.
+Klain said Biden's experts also need a detailed understanding of distribution plans being finalized by the Department of Health and Human Services and the Pentagon.
+In some ways, that's the more critical issue, he said.

+“We need to be talking to them as quickly as possible,” Klain said.
+“It’s great to have a vaccine, but vaccines don’t save lives: vaccinations save lives.
+And that means you’ve got to get that vaccine into people’s arms all over this country.
+It’s a giant logistical project.”

-Fauci stressed it won't be like flipping a switch to return to normal life when the first vaccine doses become available for high-risk groups, most likely next month.
+Fauci stressed the arrival of vaccines won't be like flipping a switch to return to normal life.
+The first doses will become available for people in high-risk groups later this year.
 He said Americans will have to keep up preventive measures such as wearing masks, observing social distancing and frequently washing their hands well into next year.

 Other vaccine makers are also in the final phase of testing their formulations, and Fauci said he expects those vaccines will also be highly effective.